South Carolina, Staley confident heading into SEC tourney - WHIZ News

 GREENVILLE, S.C.
-(AP) — South Carolina coach Dawn Staley brings more than just the No. 1 ranking, a 23-game win streak and a perfect 16-0 run through the Southeastern Conference into the league tournament this week: Staley has a piece of mind and confidence about how her young team will perform.
+(AP) — South Carolina coach Dawn Staley brings more than just the No. 1 ranking, a 23-game win streak and a perfect 16-0 run through the Southeastern Conference into the league tournament this week.
+Staley has a peace of mind and confidence about how her young team will perform.

 That’s different, she said, from how she felt about some of her other championship groups.
-Staley and the Gamecocks have won five regular-season SEC crowns and four league tournament titles the past seven seasons — that carried huge expectations into the postseason.
+Staley and the Gamecocks have won five regular-season SEC crowns and four league tournament titles the past seven seasons.
+That’s helped carry huge expectations into the postseason.

 “We’re probably as solid of a team that I’ve ever coached,” said Staley, in her 12th season at South Carolina.
 “It feels good.”